bandabooks/sa-accounting-software-v2/replit.md

 ## Overview

-Taxnify is evolving into a comprehensive professional practice management platform targeting South African tax practitioners, accountants, auditors, and CAs.
-The platform provides unified accounting, compliance, CRM-centric workflow management, and business operations.
-The CRM serves as the central hub for customer communication and practice management, with integrated document request workflows, engagement letter automation, and contract management.
-The platform aims to be a world-class solution with strong South African VAT compliance, SARS integration, and professional workflow automation comparable to industry leaders like Karbon.
+Taxnify is a comprehensive business management platform serving individuals, entrepreneurs, business owners, and professional practices (including South African tax practitioners, accountants, auditors, and CAs).
+The platform provides unified invoicing, quotes, accounting, compliance, CRM-centric workflow management, and complete business operations.
+While offering specialized features for accounting practices, it's designed to serve any business needing professional invoicing, financial management, and business operations.
+The platform aims to be a world-class solution with strong South African VAT compliance, SARS integration, and versatile business management tools for all business types.

 ## User Preferences